NfNitLoop/feoblog/README.md

 Development
 ===========

+Dependencies:
+ * npm
+ * protoc

+You may need to run `npm install` inside the `web-client` subdirectory.

-To develop the interactive web client, run `npm run watch` in the web-client subdirectory, then run `cargo run serve`.
+To develop the interactive web client, run `npm run watch` in the `web-client` subdirectory, then run `cargo run serve`.